 In an ideal world, an Iwagumi should incorporate Oyaishi (A) > Fukuishi (B) > Soeishi (C) and not Oyaishi (A) = Fukuishi (B) = Soeishi (C).

 The positioning of the Soeishi however helped me to create a heavier impression on the right side of the tank.
-I tilted this stone backwards to create a sense of tension, to ensure it was tilted in the opposite direction to the other stones (which were all tilted towards the front corners to create a dynamic perspective pointing away from the end point).
+I tilted this stone backwards to create a sense of tension, to ensure it was positioned in the opposite direction to the other stones (which were all tilted towards the front corners to create a dynamic perspective pointing away from the end point).

 The diagram below shows the overall impression of these elements in a visual sense, whereby: